-- (gh) Vendors Excluded from Competition. - 1.
-In order to ensure objective contractor performance and eliminate unfair competitive advantage, contractors that develop or draft specifications, requirements, statements of work, invitations for bids and/or requests for proposals shall be excluded from competing for such procurements. - 2.
-All persons taking part in the development or selection of criteria for evaluation, the evaluation process, and the contract award process in any purchase shall follow all relevant portions of the State of Florida Code of Ethics for Public Employees, Chapter 112, Part 3, Fla.
-Stat., and the University's regulation on outside activities, University of Florida Regulation 1.011. - (hi) A notice of decision or intended decision concerning a solitication, contract award, or sole source purchase shall be electronically posted. - (6) Bonds. - (a) Payment and Performance Bonds.
+(h) Vendors Excluded from Competition.

+1. In order to ensure objective contractor performance and eliminate unfair competitive advantage, contractors that develop or draft specifications, requirements, statements of work, invitations for bids and/or requests for proposals shall be excluded from competing for such procurements.

+2. All persons taking part in the development or selection of criteria for evaluation, the evaluation process, and the contract award process in any purchase shall follow all relevant portions of the State of Florida Code of Ethics for Public Employees, Chapter 112, Part 3, Florida Statutes, and the University's regulation on outside activities, Regulation 6C1-1.011.

+(i) A notice of decision or intended decision concerning a solitication, contract award, or sole source purchase shall be electronically posted.

+(6) Bonds.

+(a) Payment and Performance Bonds.
 The University may require any contractor contracting with the University to provide commodities, services or commodities which include installation, to furnish a payment and performance bond, with good and sufficient securities, to the University prior to the issuance of the contract when the total contract amount is greater than \$200,000.
-The bond must be in an amount equal to 100% of the response submitted to the competitive solicitation. - (b) Solicitation Protest Bond.
-Any contractorentity that files an action protesting a decision or intended decision pertaining to a solicitation, shall at the time of filing of the formal protest, post with the University, a bond payable to the University in an amount equal to the lessor of: (1) ten percent (10%) of the estimated value of the protestor's bid or proposal; (2) ten percent (10%) of the estimated expenditure during the contract term; or (3) \$10,000.
-The bond shall be conditioned upon the payment of all costs which may be adjudged against the contractorentity filing the protest action.
+The bond must be in an amount equal to 100% of the response submitted to the competitive solicitation.

+(b) Solicitation Protest Bond.
+Any contractor that files an action protesting a decision or intended decision pertaining to a solicitation, shall at the time of filing of the formal protest, post with the University, a bond payable to the University in an amount equal to the lessor of: (1) 10% of the estimated value of the protestor's bid or proposal; (2) 10% of the estimated expenditure during the contract term; or (3) \$10,000.
+The bond shall be conditioned upon the payment of all costs which may be adjudged against the contractor filing the protest action.
 In lieu of a bond, the University may accept a cashier's check or money order in the amount of the bond.
 Failure of the protesting contractor to file the required bond, cashier's check or money order at the time of filing the formal protest shall result in the denial of the protest.

-- (7) Contracts. - (a) Contracts for commodities or contractual services or licenses shall consist of a purchase order or bilateral agreement signed by the President or designee prior to or within thirty (30) days of the goods or services being rendered by the contractor. - (b) Any If a contract for the purchase of services or tangible personal property requires funds appropriated by the state and is for a period in excess of one (1) fiscal year, the contract shall include the following statement: -"The State of Florida's Florida and the University's performance and obligation to pay under this contract is contingent upon an annual appropriation by the Legislature." - (c) Extension of If a commodity or contractual service is purchased as a result of a competitive solicitation, the contract shallmay be extended, without an additional competitive solicitation, for a period notup to exceed twelve (12) months, shall be in writing, shall be signed by both parties, or until completion of the competitive solicitation and shall be subject to the same terms and conditions set forth in the initial contract.
-There shall be only one (1) extension of a contract award or protest, whichever is longer. - (d) A contract may contain provisions for renewal.
-If the commodity or contractual service is purchased as a result of a competitive solicitation, and the contract contains a provision allowing for a renewal, the contract may be renewed, without an additional competitive solicitation, for a period that may not exceed five (5) years or twice the term of the original contract, whichever is longer.
-This provision is not intended to apply retroactively; existing contracts entered into prior to January 1, 2017, including any specified renewal period(s) may continue in accordance with the existing contract terms.
-The cost of any contemplated renewal must be included in the initial competitive solicitation.
+(7) Contracts.

+(a) Contracts for commodities or contractual services or licenses shall consist of a purchase order or bilateral agreement signed by the President or designee prior to or within thirty (30) days of the goods or services being rendered by the contractor.

+(b) Any contract for the purchase of services or tangible personal property for a period in excess of one fiscal year shall include the following statement: "The State of Florida's and University's performance and obligation to pay under this contract is contingent upon an annual appropriation by the Legislature."

+(c) Extension of a contract shall be for a period not to exceed 12 months, shall be in writing, shall be signed by both parties, and shall be subject to the same terms and conditions set forth in the initial contract.
+There shall be only one extension of a contract.

+(d) A contract may contain provisions for renewal.
+If the commodity or contractual service is purchased as a result of a competitive solicitation, the cost of any contemplated renewal must be included in the competitive solicitation.
 All contract renewals are subject to sufficient annual appropriations.